-We have started implementing our new type system in the FLINT compiler [35, 36], but making the implementation realistic still involves solving many remaining problems (e.g., efficient proof representations).
+We have a prototype implementation of our new type system in the FLINT compiler [Shao 1997; Shao et al. 1998], but making the implementation realistic still involves solving many remaining problems (e.g., efficient proof representations).
 Nevertheless, we believe our current contributions constitute a significant step toward the goal of providing a practical end-to-end compiler that generates certified binaries.